Saint Georges Invitational

 You may time yourself.
 I keep Official Time-so if my clock says you are done it is final.
 If you run out of time I allow approx 2 second grace periods to finish your sentence.
 In questioning periods if time runs out with a question unanswered I would prefer a quick answer.

 If you make personal attacks on your opponent's character, your speaker points will suffer significantly.
-It is rare but occassionally if you are too rude and lacking in decorum you can loose a round from that.
+It is rare but occassionally if you are too rude and lacking in decorum you can loose a round from that alone.
+(We all make mistakes, malicious intent vs a slip up is very obvious.

 If you won't be standing during your debate simply say so at the beginning of the round.
 I won't mind so long as it is specified.